Six-Day War: The West Bank

 King Hussein has asked me to refer this matter to you for an immediate reply.

 An Egyptian order for Jordanian forces to withdraw across the Jordan River was issued at 10 am on 6 June; that afternoon King Hussein learned of the impending United Nations Security Council Resolution 233 and decided instead to hold out in the hope that a ceasefire would be implemented soon.
-It was already too late, as the counter-order caused confusion and in many cases, it was not possible to regain positions that had been left.
+It was already too late, as the counterorder caused confusion and in many cases, it was impossible to regain positions that had been left.

 David Rubinger's iconic photograph of IDF paratroopers at Jerusalem's Western Wall shortly after its capture.
 The soldiers in the foreground are (from left) Zion Karasenti, Yitzhak Yifat, and Haim Oshri.

-On 7 June, Dayan ordered his troops not to enter the Old City but, upon hearing that the UN was about to declare a ceasefire, he changed his mind, and without cabinet clearance, decided to capture it.
+On 7 June, Dayan ordered his troops not to enter the Old City but, upon hearing that the UN was about to declare a ceasefire, changed his mind, and without cabinet clearance, decided to capture it.
 Two paratroop battalions attacked Augusta-Victoria Hill, high ground overlooking the Old City from the east.
 One battalion attacked from Mount Scopus, and another attacked from the valley between it and the Old City.
 Another paratroop battalion, personally led by Gur, broke into the Old City and was joined by the other two battalions after their missions were complete.
 The paratroopers met little resistance.
 The fighting was conducted solely by the paratroopers; the Israelis did not use armor during the battle out of fear of severe damage to the Old City.